An Evaluation of Memory Optimization Methods for Training Neural Networks: Overview of Memory Optimization Methods

-In this work, we focus on \emph{memory optimization methods}, which aim to reduce the total amount of memory used for DNN training on accelerators.
-The bulk of memory usage during training time falls under three categories: First, \emph{activations} (i.e., feature maps) are the intermediate tensors stored during the forward pass that are needed to compute gradients during the backward pass.
-Second, \emph{model related objects} that store the model's state, such as model parameters (e.g., weight matrices), optimizer states, and gradient accumulators, which collect gradients from earlier steps.
-For example, the momentum technique needs to calculate the parameter updates using both the gradients from the previous and the current step.
-Third, \emph{workspace memory}, which includes temporary storage for computing calculations.
-For example, the CuDNN batch normalization backward function needs sufficient workspace memory to activate the fast NHWC semi-persistent kernel and speed up calculation~\cite{cudnndoc}.
-Workspace memory will be released once the operator finishes execution.
+The bulk of memory usage during training falls under three categories: (1) \emph{activations}, which are intermediate tensors stored during the forward pass that are needed to compute gradients during the backward pass.
+(2) \emph{model related objects} that store the model's state, such as model parameters (e.g., weight matrices), optimizer states, and gradient accumulators.
+(3) \emph{workspace memory}, which includes temporary storage for calculations.
+Workspace memory will be released once the operator finishes execution and typically consumes only a small fraction of memory.

-We show the memory consumption of various components for a range of models in Figure~\ref{fig:memory_category}.
-As demonstrated in the graph and mentioned in previous work~\cite{jain2020checkmate}, activation takes up a significant portion of total memory for convolutional neural networks (CNNs).
-With the introduction of transformer-based model after 2017, the size of model-related objects becomes non-negligible.The majority of memory-saving solutions concentrate on lowering activation memory and they can be divided into three categories: